serializingme/website-content/content/page/contacts.md

 +++
 date = "2015-05-03T11:24:58+00:00"
-excerpt = "How to get a hold of me..." title = "Contacts"
+excerpt = "How to get a hold on me via social networks and email." title = "Contacts"

 +++